KMiNT21/subtitles-to-audio-track/README.md

 My new unpublished project works exclusively with YouTube URLs and produces a final video with a new English audio track.
 The process involves the following steps:

 1. Downloading the video using `yt_dlp`.
-2. Extracting the audio to WAV format.
+2. Extracting the audio to WAV format using `ffmpeg`.
-3. Utilizing WhisperX for text recognition.
+3. Utilizing `WhisperX` for text recognition.
 4. Saving the recognized text as `.STR` and a special `.TXT` format for further processing.
 5. Correcting errors in the text using `chatGPT` with a specific prompt.
 6. Translating the text to English using `chatGPT` with a dedicated prompt based on the video's topic context.
 7. Generating WAV files for each subtitle block using TTS (`TorToiSe`).
-8. Processing all these WAV files with WhisperX to compare the recognized text with the subtitle text.
+8. Processing all these WAV files with `WhisperX` to compare the recognized text with the subtitle text.
 9. Concatenating all WAV files into a `FINAL.WAV` file, arranging them based on target time labels on the timeline.
 10. Rendering the `FINAL.MP4` file using `moviepy`, combining the original video with the new audio track and background music.
-11. Generating XX thumbnails to choose from, using random video frames and adding text using Pillow.
+11. Generating XX thumbnails to choose from, using random video frames and adding text using `Pillow`.

 Therefore, the input for this project is a URL, and the output is the `FINAL.MP4` file.